 For a more complex flavour: choose a light or medium roast.

 Grind Size & Dose

-The dose will depend on whether you want to make a single, double, or triple shot, including the type of brewing equipment you will be working with.
-For example, the dose for a double shot is about 16 to 18 grams of coffee, depending on your portafilter basket size and your flavor preference.
+The dose will depend on whether you want to make a single, double, or triple shot, including the type of brewing equipment you’ll be working with.
+For example, the dose for a double shot is about 16 to 18 grams of coffee, depending on your portafilter basket size and your flavour preference.

-After you’ve tamped down your coffee, it is time to lock it in the portafilter into the brew head.
-After doing so, the brewing begins!
+After you’ve tamped down your coffee, it’s time to lock in the portafilter into the brew head and let the brewing begin!
 As mentioned earlier, aim for about 25 seconds of brewing time for your shot.
-And voila!
-Enjoy your very first shot of espresso!
+Et voilà!